period of low abundance of Atlantic salmon appears to be related to

 and cooperation on research into the causes of marine mortality of Atlantic

 salmon and the opportunities to counteract this mortality.
-In 2005, the IASRB developed and implemented a comprehensive, innovative programme of research on salmon at sea, the SALSEA Programme, with coordinated marine sampling initiatives launched in 2008.
+In 2005, the IASRB developed a comprehensive, innovative programme of research on salmon at sea, the SALSEA Programme, with coordinated marine sampling initiatives launched in 2008.
 Read more...

 NASCO had previously agreed a Resolution on scientific research fishing.
 Read more...